Last Updated on

 Hamsters are inquisitive, intelligent, and while they prefer to live alone, they enjoy the interaction.
 Exercise is a must.
 They can get bored easily.

-Their cage should be spot cleaned daily and thoroughly cleaned weekly.
+Their cage should be spot cleaned daily and thoroughly cleaned weekly (Bonus!
+Hamsters can be potty trained!).

 If your hamster’s hygiene starts to lag it is a sign of potential illness.
 Never bathe a hamster, seek medical attention instead.